Our physical holdings are non-circulating and can be consulted in person by appointment in the Archives & Special Collections Reading Room.

 Make an appointment

-Archival material may be viewed by appointment only.
+Rare and unique archival material and collections may be viewed by appointment only.
 To request material, book an appointment, and/or to request research assistance, please fill out the Research Request Form.
 Some of our holdings are stored off site so a minimum of two business days advance notice is recommended to ensure we have time to retrieve your requested material.

 The Archives & Special Collections Reading Room is located on the ground floor and is accessible through the main entrance of the Hazel McCallion Academic Learning Centre (HMALC).
 There is a wheelchair accessible all-gender washroom located on the same floor.
 Please contact us at email@example.com if you have any further questions or requests related to your visit.